cmpe295-smart-city-traffic-ai-platform/DCRNN_PyTorch_Modified/README.md

 would impede analysis.
 Consequently, we attempted to showcase the spread of the data along the models by computing the interquartile range(IQR) in each epoch.

+![Figure 12: Average learning curve composed of MAE scores of the 5 models trained with: a\) horizon and sequence length = 1, b\) horizon and sequence length = 6, and c\) horizon and sequence length = 18](./pictures/12.png)
 ```
 Figure 12: Average learning curve composed of MAE scores of the 5 models trained with: a) horizon and
 sequence length = 1, b) horizon and sequence length = 6, and c) horizon and sequence length = 18